ku-fpg/ku-fpg.github.io/teaching/EECS_448_S20_Lab3.md

 of spring break).

 This lab (Lab 3) is a primer for web pages.
-Lab 4 will be about server-size web services, and builds on this lab.
+Lab 4 will be about server-side web services, and builds on this lab.

 ------------------------------------------------------------------------